DualShock: Microtexture

-The DualSense has a unique microtexture.
-There are 40,000 tiny symbols (square, triangle, circle, cross) stacked on top of each other.
+As a hidden easter egg, the DualSense has a unique microtexture.
+There are 40,000 tiny symbols stacked on top of each other, consisting of the four PlayStation button symbols (triangle, circle, cross, square).
 Multiple designs were hand-drawn, digitized, and made as prototypes before the design team settled on the current design.
 The larger symbols are half a millimeter wide.

-Sean Hollister, for The Verge, wrote an article examining the microtexture and its creation:
+Sean Hollister, writing for The Verge, wrote an article examining the microtexture and its creation:

 The company decided to apply a microtexture to the DualSense controller's entire lower shell [making it] Sony's most grippable gamepad yet because of the thousands upon thousands of tiny squares, triangles, circles, and crosses literally at your fingertips. ...
 These tiny symbols are stacked on top of each other, jutting out in three dimensions.
 They're not a single, evenly spaced layer at all ...
 Morisawa, the senior art director of Sony's Design Center product design group, explains that a variety of designs were handcrafted, digitized, mocked up, applied to actual prototype gamepads, and tested over and over again until the teams found the balance they wanted: good-looking, textured enough to be comfortable and non-slip, but not so sandpaper-rough that it'd hurt your hands over a lengthy gaming session.

-Hollister's article did mention one downside to the microtexture: "it picks up dirt extremely easily and doesn't want to let go".
+Hollister also mentioned that the one downside to the microtexture is that "it picks up dirt extremely easily and doesn't want to let go".

+Variations

+The DualSense has been produced in various colors: White, Cosmic Red, Midnight Black, Galactic Purple, Nova Pink, Starlight Blue, Gray Camouflage, Cobalt Blue, Volcanic Red, Sterling Silver, Chroma Indigo, Chroma Pearl, & Chroma Teal.
+Sony has also released limited/special editions of the DualSense, which includes controllers themed after God of War Ragnarök, Hogwarts Legacy, LeBron James, Final Fantasy XVI (Japan Only), Marvel’s Spider-Man 2, Concord (US Only), two Astro Bot versions, Fortnite, the PlayStation 30th Anniversary, Helldivers 2, Monster Hunter Wilds (Japan Only), The Last of Us, Death Stranding 2: On the Beach, Ghost of Yōtei, and the twentieth anniversary of the God of War franchise.

+Third-party software

+While the DualShock 3, DualShock 4, and DualSense controllers are fully compatible with Mac computers running macOS (and Apple devices running iOS such as the iPhone and iPad) in that they will work natively without any additional software, there are various other software available that allows the use of these controllers on PCs and other mobile devices, especially for users of Microsoft Windows and Android respectively.